 EXPLORING IDENTITY IN COLLEGE

 In the above clip from the documentary film “Little White Lie,” filmmaker Lacey Schwartz describes how she explored her racial identity in college.
 The clip highlights a very common experience for college students of color in their racial identity formation and development.
 Other social identities (such as ethnicity, gender identity, gender identity expression, sexual orientation, etc.) begin and/or continue to develop and grow in college.
 All students undergo a racial identity development process, including white students.
-In the following clip, for example, Schwartz reflects on what it means to be biracial.
+In another video clip, for example, American actor/ writer/activist Dylan Marron interviews several folks who reflect on their identities as multiracial individuals.

 “Everyone makes a difference” It’s something people always say but I never believe it until I started college, I felt the exact opposite.
 However, I learned the importance of just being a member.
 Sure, as a leader you are the face of a movement/org.
 But as a member you offer support and provide a sense of reliability with others.
 Members serve as bridges connecting outsiders and allowing them to see the vision, hear your voice, etc.” (Participant, 2016 Cultural Leadership Workshop)